 - Tocilizumab should be used with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using tocilizumab while you are pregnant.
-It is not known if tocilizumab is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while using tocilizumab.

 Possible side effects of tocilizumab: